Breakfast and More

-Honey: We have three beehives on the property from which we extract honey at least once per year (typically late summer, early fall).
+Honey: We have up to three beehives on the property from which we extract honey at least once per year (typically late summer, early fall).
 When we run out, we purchase honey from a fellow beekeeper who operates Winter View Farm in Springfield, VT.

 Herbs & Produce: Many herbs (mint, basil, rosemary) and much of the produce (tomatoes, rhubarb, kale, spinach) that we use in our breakfasts come from our own gardens.
 When we need greater volume or variety, we purchase from local farmers at the Friday afternoon Ludlow Farmers’ Market.